magemore/devenv/README.md

       if todo in d than exec process_todo -> if $1 == done -> say ^

+maybe don't use >. use or dont. so if > at the end of if condition line its possible to use just > or maybe if enter/new line than dont use > at all...

+exec ls
+  for $1 as f
+    if todo in f
+      exec process_todo
+        if $1 == done -> say

+f for file
+d for dir
+r for results

+maybe make up some short symbol for exec
+  @ls

+@ls
+  for $1 as f
+    if todo in f
+      @process_todo
+        if $1 == done -> say

+or even use system scripts when they not conflict with defined functions defined function will override system and @ will use something like @/bin/bash
+    @bash
+      if i have local function named bash

+functions defined as
+>hello hello world

+params
+>hello(say) ^
+will output first param
+  idea conflicts with return without autput...
+    so if function has ^ as output of $1 than also referenced by say and if it is called from other function
+    >other hello hello world
+      hm) maybe dont use params

+>say ^
+# defined function named say that returns and outputs stdout first param

+>other a = say
+>another say hello world

+params in call separated with , if need to execute php function strpos

+>some strpos data, ^
+will search ^ inside data var and return 0... so i replaced strpos with "in" btw it's possible to define and redefine functions this way as i type code starts with >
+>function-name
+will make function name
+> function-name
+will execute funtion name
+<%
+function-name
+%>
+is code block
+so it maybe fun to write random ideas and write code inline with ideas and change code on the fly by redefining functions for now when parser not implementet in may act just as pseudo code

 say ^
   will use $1 to send data to my phone text to speech and $1 contains done for list as d similar to php foreach